 Californians have shown time and time again that they want commonsense protections for animals, the environment, and food safety.
-Now they’re expressing support for Prevent Cruelty California, a modest measure to protect the most abused animals in the pork, veal, and egg industries.
+Now they’re expressing support for Proposition 12, a modest measure to protect the most abused animals in the pork, veal, and egg industries.

 - Most pork sold in California today comes from factory farms using gestation crates.
-The measure will ban the sale of pork from facilities that use these cruel crates, while setting the highest legal space requirements for pregnant pigs in the U.S.
+Prop 12 will ban the sale of pork from facilities that use these cruel crates, while setting the highest legal space requirements for pregnant pigs in the U.S.

 - It's still legal to sell veal from crated calves in California.
-The measure will ban the sale of veal from facilities that use these cruel crates, while setting the highest legal space requirements for "veal calves" in the U.S.
+Prop 12 will ban the sale of veal from facilities that use these cruel crates, while setting the highest legal space requirements for "veal calves" in the U.S.

 - Liquid eggs (1/3 of all egg production) aren't covered under current California law.
-This will cover them, protecting millions more birds.
+Prop 12 will cover them, protecting millions more birds.

 - Prop 2 says that animals must be able to turn around and spread their wings.
-This measure will retain that protection while explicity abolishing cage confinement, setting strong spatial standards, and requiring enrichments such as perches, nesting boxes, and more.
+Prop 12 will retain that protection while explicitly abolishing cage confinement, setting strong spatial standards, and requiring enrichments such as perches, nesting boxes, and more.

 - This will add enforcement mechanisms to current CA law to allow increased ability to bring cases against violators.

 Prop 12 explicitly establishes that eggs produced and sold in California come from cage-free birds.
 The birds will be able to walk throughout barns, dust bathe, perch, spread their wings, and lay their eggs in nest boxes, all vital behaviors they're prevented from doing when confined in cages.
 While cage-free does not guarantee "cruelty-free," cage-free hens generally have significantly better lives than those confined inside battery cages.